malaysia-ai/simple-continuous-batching-flashinfer/README.md

 # simple-continuous-batching-flashinfer

-Simple continuous batching using FlashInfer.
+Simple continuous batching CausalLM from HuggingFace Transformer using FlashInfer.

 ## how to install